dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 Could a lifted interpulse fail to be written to disk, and so cannot be recovered to stream down ?

+Throw an error if a sync walk doesn't have something in the cache ?
+So wait for all the lifts to complete, then check if the sync walk fails.
+? first, how can we know what CID we are missing ?

+something to do with timing, since local server doesn't have this problem.
+Something to do with tearing, since doesn't occur without tearing ?
+?
+Is the pulse fully available on the server side ?
+So make a checker that attempts to run the syncer locally on the server side, then report results.

 ## Problem
 Cannot recreate the sync in a test run, so cannot tune performance effectively.